msyd6/smalladi-midterm-cs506/README.md

 # smalladi-midterm-cs506
-Just in case, adding the file with much better code I wrote that got good results but couldn't generate submissions.
+Just in case, adding the file with much better code that got good results but couldn't generate submissions.
 Hopefully that accounts to something :')